Trisfald/veridia-rpg/Traits.md

 Spend one point of mana and take an action.\
 Roll *intuition + arcana*.
 Remove one poisonous effect for each success from you or a target at a maximum distance of 15 meters.

+### First aid camp
+##### *Requirements: white magic 1*
+##### Cost: 3 experience points
+Spend six points of mana and perform a six hours long ritual.
+Divide the mana and time spent between the participants.\
+Choose a room.
+For creatures staying there the time needed to recover from injuries is halved.\
+The enchantment lasts one month.

 ### Bless
 ##### *Requirements: white magic 2*
 ##### Cost: 4 experience points